-Information on the operation of the Czech electricity and gas grid is published regularly by the Energy Regulatory Office (www.eru.cz).
-Basic data are published in the Yearly report on the operation of the Czech electricity grid and in the Yearly report on the operation of the Ozech gas grid, which are published by the Energy Regulatory Office based on the Section 17, paragraph 7(m) of the Act No 458/2000 Sb, on Business Conditions and Public Administration in the Energy Sectors and amending certain acts (the Energy Act), as amended.
+Information on the operation of the Czech electricity and gas grid is published regularly by the Energy Regulatory Office (www.eru.cz/en/).
+Basic data are published in the Yearly report on the operation of the Czech electricity grid and in the Yearly report on the operation of the Czech gas grid, which are published by the Energy Regulatory Office based on the Section 17, paragraph 7(m) of the Act No 458/2000 Sb, on Business Conditions and Public Administration in the Energy Sectors and amending certain acts (the Energy Act), as amended.
 Data on the electric power industry come directly from producers of electricity, distribution system and transmission system operators, data on renewable sources from the OTE, a.s. company.
 Data on the consumption of natural gas are processed by the Energy Regulatory Office from producers, operators of gas storage facilities, the transmission system operator, distribution system operators, natural gas traders, and the market operator OTE, a.s. company.
+All data are based on source materials from licensed entities.